Summary: Shepard burns.

 "Laugh it up, Vakarian," Shepard groused, and then settled herself against the bulkhead with her legs splayed apart and her reading material propped against a knee.

 It was wrenching stuff, and initially she thought that the blackest parts were the Shadow Broker's notes on how Shepard overshadowed Garrus's potential for leadership.
 He would make—had made, did make—a hell of a fine commander, but this was first her fight and her ship, and they both knew it.
-The logs on his mother were painful, but nothing unexpected; he'd hinted that his mother, while a far more comforting light in his life than his father, wouldn't be shining for long.
-She was scrolling through the list of shitty music he kept on his visor, a combination of cheap synth-pop and soundtracks from telenovelas and porn flicks, when he came over and nudged her with his boot.
+The logs on his mother were painful, but nothing unexpected; he'd hinted that she wouldn't be in his life for much longer.
+Shepard was scrolling through the list of shitty music he kept on his visor, a combination of cheap synth-pop and soundtracks from telenovelas and porn flicks, when he came over and nudged her with his boot.

 "Shepard.
 Did you fall asleep down there?"